-The 2014 Ride RFL went back to it’s sort of traditional lace lacing but also turned it into a hybrid lacing system by adding a BOA lacing system to keep the tongue in a little tighter.
+The 2014 Ride RFL went back to its sort of traditional lace lacing but also turned it into a hybrid lacing system by adding a BOA lacing system to keep the tongue in a little tighter.
 This is often a problem with traditional lace boots.
 Even with locking rungs like this has it’s still often not as easy to tighten up the top like you can with most Speed Lacing or BOA systems.
-The BOA doesn’t really effect the upper and lower adjustability so you get a little more of a locked in feel without sacraficing adjustability.
-Also the RFL’s lacing system isn’t as hard as others to get on and off because it’s only 2 laces instead of 3.
-Also it’s easier to pull tight than most traditional lace boots.
+The BOA doesn’t really affect the upper and lower adjustability so you get a little more of a locked in feel without sacrificing adjustability.
+Also, the RFL’s lacing system isn’t as hard as others to get on and off because it’s only 2 laces instead of 3.
+Also, it’s easier to pull tight than most traditional lace boots.
 There is also a very responsive boot that works well with medium to aggressive boards.
 It does feel light when you pick it up too.
 The ankle articulation helps preserve the flex but the best thing is how reduced this footprint is.
 If you are between sizes like a 10.5 or a size 8 and you want to size down to fit a binding or board better Ride, along with Burton, are the best at making the boot small on the outside but fit normally on the inside.
 That’s huge…in a small way for an 11 rider who doesn’t want to ride a mid/wide board.
-All in all this is a good hybrid boot that could make a wide variety of riders happy.
+All in all, this is a good hybrid boot that could make a wide variety of riders happy.

 Ride RFL Past Reviews